-(1) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 180.226) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 190 that implement Executive Orders.
-12549 (3 CFR Part 1886 Comp., p.
-199) and 12689 (3 CFR Part 1886 Comp., p.
-235), "Debarment and Suspension."
-The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared meliatible under statutory or regulatory authority other than Executive Order 12549.
+(I) Debarment and Suspension (Executive Orders 12549 and 12689)-A contract award (see 2 CFR 180.220) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR Part 1896 Comp., p.
+189) and 12689 (3 CFR Part 1896 Comp., p.
+235).
+"Debarment and Suspension."
+The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statutory or regulatory authority other than Executive Order 12549.

-(J) Byrd Anti-Lobbying Amendment (3)

-(J) Byrd Anti-Lobbying Amendment (3)

-(J) Byrd Anti-Lobbying Amendment (3)
+(J) Byrd Anti-Lobbying Amendment (31 U.S.C.

-(J, S.C.
 1352)-Contractors that apply or bid for an award of \$100,000 or more must file the required certification.
-Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any

-other award covered by 31 U.S.C.
+Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
 1352.
-Each ther must also disclose any lobying with non-Federal funds that takes place in con-nection with obtaining any Federal award.
-Such disclosures are forwarded from ther to tter up to the non-Federal award.
-(K) See §200.322 Procurement of recovered materials.
+Each tier must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any F Such disclosures are forwarded from tier to tier up to the non-Federal award.

+(K) See §200.322 Procurement of recovered

-APPENDIX III TO PART 200-INDIRECT (F&A) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHES)
+Appendix III to Part 200-Indirect (F&A) COSTS IDENTIFICATION AND ASSIGNMENT, AND RATE DETERMINA-TION FOR INSTITUTIONS OF HIGHER EDUCATION (IHES)

-A. GENERAL
+A GENERAL

 This appendix provides criteria for identifying and computing indirect (or indirect (F&A)) rates at IHEs (institutions).
-Indirect (F&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project. an instructional activity, or any other institu-tional activity.
-See subsection B.i.
-Definition of Facilities and Administration, for a discussion of the components of indirect (F&A) costs.
+Indirect (F&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institu-tional activity.
+See subsection B.1, Definition of Facilities and Administration, for a discussion of the components of indirect (F&A) costs.